Waku Waku Sonic Patrol Car

 |Waku Waku Sonic Patrol Car

-The game uses the background music from Green Hill Zone in the original Sonic the Hedgehog, although the sprites onscreen are refined and looks quite different from those used in the original Sonic the Hedgehog for the Sega Genesis/MegaDrive.
+The game uses the background music from Green Hill Zone in the original Sonic the Hedgehog, although the sprites onscreen are refined and look quite different from those used in the original Sonic the Hedgehog for the Sega Mega Drive.
 Also, there are speech samples in the game.
-Sonic speaks in Japanese throughout the game/ride.
+Sonic and Eggman speak in Japanese throughout the game/ride.

 The game combines a simple video game in a family-sized cabinet (the ride's interior is spacious enough to accommodate two adults) that is in the style of a police car.
 The game has Sonic playing the role of a police officer, jumping into a patrol car for a daily patrol routine.
 Along the way, Dr. Eggman appears and begins making one traffic offense after another.
 Sonic must then pursue Eggman and destroy his vehicle by jumping on it before he escapes.